Dicotype/Afacad/README.md

 ![Afacad Lacquered Numerals](https://github.com/Dicotype/Afacad/blob/main/documents/afacad_05_promo.png)

 Have an old Macintosh 68K or PPC with ATM installed?
-Than your in for a treat!
-In order to highlight Adobes retirement of Type 1 earlier this year, Afacad comes with both static and Multiple Master PostScript fonts, and as an extra bonus Fontlab 4 source files!
+Then you’re in for a treat!
+To highlight Adobe’s retirement of Type 1 earlier this year, Afacad comes with static and Multiple Master PostScript fonts and, as a bonus, FontLab 4 source files!